-Our planned Dune Express project is expected to provide significant environmental benefits, while also benefitting the surrounding region, making it a safer place to live and work.
-The Dune Express is expected to contribute to a meaningful reduction in Permian Basin traffic accidents, congestion and automobile fatalities, by taking trucks off the road and operating in a much more efficient manner than the industry has historically operated.
+We anticipate that our planned Dune Express project will provide significant environmental benefits, while also benefitting the surrounding region, making it a safer place to live and work.
+Our management's analysis of the results of the Transportation Study support our expectation that the Dune Express will contribute to a meaningful reduction in Permian Basin traffic accidents, congestion and automobile fatalities, by taking trucks off the road and operating in a much more efficient manner than the industry has historically operated.
 We believe this will also benefit the community by reducing the wear and tear on local infrastructure, while making the region a safer and better place to live and work.
 Furthermore, by reducing the number of drivers needed per well and in the aggregate, these initiatives can meaningfully reduce trucking-related hazards on customer wellsites and mitigate future driver shortages.

-The graphic below summarizes the percentage reduction in the truck miles driven and associated traffic accidents, traffic fatalities and average truck drivers needed per Permian Basin wellsite that is attributable to the anticipated operation of our inaugural Dune Express conveyor system as compared to traditional practices.
+The graphic below summarizes our estimates of the percentage reduction in the truck miles driven and associated traffic accidents, traffic fatalities and average truck drivers needed per Permian Basin wellsite that is attributable to the anticipated operation of our inaugural Dune Express conveyor system as compared to traditional practices.